River-unknown/Recommendation-app/README.md

 ### App Functionality Demo

-Watch the video below to see the Recommendation App in action:
+Watch the video below to see the Recommendation App in action: https://www.youtube.com/embed/VOmeXbnfuxM

-<iframe width="560" height="315" src="https://www.youtube.com/embed/VOmeXbnfuxM" frameborder="0" allowfullscreen></iframe>

 ### Dark and Light Theme Demo

-See how the app adapts its color theme according to the selected theme (dark or light):
+See how the app adapts its color theme according to the selected theme (dark or light):https://www.youtube.com/embed/OsX2JHD2oxs

-<iframe width="560" height="315" src="https://www.youtube.com/embed/OsX2JHD2oxs" frameborder="0" allowfullscreen></iframe>

 ## Contributing